FabioLoGuasto/SpringBootExample/README.md

 # USE

+- Run this maven goal : mvn spring-boot:run
+- The application is available on: localhost:8080/api/{url}
 - The database sql file is committed to create it locally.
-- If you use Maven, run the following command in a terminal window (in the complete directory) mvn spring-boot:run
-- Run application directly in your ide, than go to your browser and digit: localhost:8080/api/{url}